1900 United States presidential election: National Party nomination

 Meeting in Carnegie Hall (then Chamber Music Hall) on 5 September, the National Party was formalized, nominating Senator Donelson Caffery of Louisiana for the presidency, and historian Archibald Howe of Massachusetts for the vice presidency.
 Though there was some concern over whether Caffery would accept the nomination if offered, Osborne claimed that he had been communicating with Caffrey and that he was both sympathetic to the National Party and willing to be their candidate for the presidency.
 The party platform was virtually identical to the one offered by the League committee back in July, though the definition of "special privileges was defined as "subsidies, bounties, undeserved pensions, or trust-busting tariffs."
 A strategy was also adopted where, in those States where it was impractical to nominate a full slate of electors, a single elector would be nominated instead, allowing for voters to vote the Nationalist ticket as well as one other of their choice; it was hoped that this might avail concerns that the Nationalists would take votes away from either Bryan or McKinley, depending on the voters' sympathies.

 Unfortunately for the Nationalist Party Senator Cafferty declined the nomination some weeks later, resulting in a scramble where Arthur Briggs Farquhar, owner of the Pennsylvania Agricultural Works, was considered as a possible replacement.
 A day later, on September 21, the Massachusetts branch of the Party voted to disband.
 It was then hoped that unpledged electors could be nominated, but papers were only ever taken out for one, Edward Waldo Emerson of Massachusetts.

 Other nominations

-The Union Reform Party nominated Seth H. Ellis of Ohio for president and Samuel T. Nicholson for vice president.
+The Union Reform Party nominated Seth H. Ellis of Ohio for president and Samuel T. Nicholson for vice president in a member referendum.
+Some members of the party had supported the National Party in the previous election.
+Ellis promised to introduce a constitutional amendment to allow for national popular initiatives and referendums as a solution to political corruption and unrepresentative government.

 The United Christian Party nominated Jonah F. R. Leonard for president, and David H. Martin for vice president.
 Initially, the party had nominated Silas C. Swallow for president and John G. Woolley for vice president, but both men refused, choosing instead to contest the Prohibition Party nomination (of which Woolley would emerge the victor).